BILINGUAL CHILD ADVOCATE

 - Initiate and help plan special shelter events as discussed with team members.

-- All other duties as assigned by the Shelter Coordinator
+- All other duties as assigned by the Shelter Director.

-- Must have a minimum of three years experience in social services, customer service, or related field.
+- Must have a minimum of three years experience in social services, customer service, daycare management or related field.

 - High School Diploma or equivalent